sarvarjafarov/pethoven/README.md

 With these steps complete, visiting the site URL in a browser will finalize the WordPress installation.

-## Themes

-- The Astra parent theme is located in `wp-content/themes/astra`.
-- A custom organic-focused child theme lives at `wp-content/themes/astra-organic`.
-Activate it in the WordPress admin (`Appearance → Themes`) after finishing the installer.
-- The child theme depends on the Astra parent theme and applies earthy colors, button styles, and WooCommerce-friendly accents tailored to organic brands.

-## Organic Store Template

-1. Visit `Plugins → Installed Plugins` and activate the bundled free plugins:
-   - Starter Templates (Astra)
-   - Spectra (Ultimate Addons for Gutenberg)
-   - WooCommerce
-   - WPForms Lite
-2. Go to `Appearance → Starter Templates`, pick the Gutenberg builder, and search for “Organic Store”.
-3. Click “Import Template” → choose either full site or specific pages.
-Keep the WooCommerce sample products checked for a complete demo.
-4. After the import finishes, set the imported “Shop” page as the shop archive via `WooCommerce → Settings → Products`.
-5. Review the menus/widgets/pages and tweak colors via the WordPress Customizer as needed—the Astra Organic child theme styles will carry over the earthy palette.
-6. The must-use helper at `wp-content/mu-plugins/organic-store-pages.php` ensures essential pages (Home, Shop, Cart, Checkout, My Account, Journal, Contact, About) exist and publishes them if missing.
-Edit these pages freely; the helper will not overwrite your content once created.

 ## Performance

 - `./scripts/serve-local.sh` bootstraps the PHP server with OPCache enabled; override flags via `PHP_FLAGS` if you need different settings.
 - `wp-config.php` derives runtime toggles (cache, cron, script concatenation, memory limits) from environment variables and automatically relaxes settings when `WP_ENVIRONMENT_TYPE=local`.
-- A must-use plugin at `wp-content/mu-plugins/performance-tweaks.php` trims emoji scripts, Google Fonts, query-string assets, and the comment reply script for leaner pages.
 - Because cron is disabled in local mode, run scheduled tasks manually when needed: `wp cron event run --due-now` (via WP-CLI) or set `DISABLE_WP_CRON=false`.

 ## Prepare for production